trashbirdecology/luisdva.github.io/_posts/2016-09-21-Grouping-points.md

 # Ellipses
-Another common alternative is to group points using ellipses. `ggforce` can also plot the ellipses.
+Another common alternative is to group points using ellipses.
+We can plot the ellpises with `ggforce`, although `ggplot::stat_ellipse` is also an option.

 {% highlight r %}

 # plot with ellipse